-Although most of our current sales are generated through dealers, wholesalers, and original equipment manufacturers ("OEMs") focused on the RV and marine markets, ultimate demand for our products is reliant on demand from consumers.
+Although most of our current sales are generated through dealers, wholesalers, and OEMs focused on the RV and marine markets, ultimate demand for our products is reliant on demand from consumers.
 Our sales are completed on a purchase order basis, and most are without firm, long-term revenue commitments or sales arrangements, which we expect to continue going forward.
 Therefore, our future sales will be subject to risks and uncertainties related to end user demand.

-Demand from end users is affected by a number of factors which may include fuel costs, overall macroeconomic conditions, inflation, interest rates, and geopolitical pressures.
+Demand from end users is affected by a number of factors, including, but not limited to, fuel costs, overall macroeconomic conditions, inflation, interest rates, and geopolitical pressures.
 During the COVID-19 pandemic, the increased adoption of the RV lifestyle benefited battery suppliers.
-However, more recently we have seen a rise in fuel costs, higher interest rates, and other changes in macroeconomic conditions which have created a decrease in end user spending decisions which is affecting our markets.
-These conditions may continue to have a negative effect on our business.
+However, more recently, we have seen a rise in fuel costs, higher interest rates, and other changes in macroeconomic conditions, which have resulted in decreased end user spending decisions which is affecting our industry.
+These conditions may continue to have a negative effect on our business, financial condition, and results of operations.

-While RV and marine applications drive current revenues, we announced in December 2023 our entry into the home energy storage market with its introduction of two LiFePO4 battery storage solutions.
+While RV and marine applications drive current revenues, in December 2023, we announced our plans to enter the home energy storage market with our introduction of two LiFePO4 battery storage solutions.
 Our e360 Home Energy Storage System aims to provide a cost-effective, low barrier of entry, flexible system for those looking to power their homes via solar energy, wind, or grid back-up.
-We see the vision of stored energy as a portable, moving concept, where stored energy can be transported from the home to other devices outside of it.
-The success of our strategy requires (1) continued growth of these addressable markets in line with our expectations and (2) our ability to successfully enter these markets.
+We see the vision of stored energy as a portable, moving concept, where stored energy can be transported from the home to other devices outside of the home.
+The success of our strategy depends on (i) our continued growth of these addressable markets in line with our expectations, and (ii) our ability to successfully enter these markets with commercially viable markets.
 We expect to incur significant marketing costs understanding these new markets, and researching and targeting customers in these end markets, which may not result in sales.
+We may lack the resources to execute our plans in home energy storage.
 If we fail to execute on this growth strategy in accordance with our expectations, our sales growth would be limited to the growth of existing products and existing end markets.